atamayo1/react-forms-array-project/README.md

 # React + Vite

+it's a react project with the options to add new forms and save the data , and get the data from an api or array to edit the data that we receive for every form on the list of forms

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: